jamiejennings/rosie-pattern-language/README.md

-cc   | on MacOSX, the compiler that is part of Apple's developer tools gcc  | on Linux, the GNU C compiler that is most prevalent curl | a utility used here to download files
+cc   | on MacOSX, the compiler that is part of Apple's developer tools gcc  | on Linux, the GNU C compiler that is most prevalent curl | a utility used here to download files sed  | text editing utility used in the makefile to edit the Lua makefile

 Note: You can override the choice of compiler on the command line, if (for example) you want to use `gcc` on MacOSX: